A decade of violent death: New Zealand's 158 lost women - NZ Herald

 Of those, 158 were adults aged 18 and over.

-Twenty two of the women were killed in driving or transport-related incidents including quad bike and boating incidents.
+Twenty-two of the women were killed in driving or transport-related incidents including quad bike and boating incidents.

 The rest died after violent or abusive incidents - and more than half were killed by a partner or family member.